Isle of Man Purchase Act 1765

 The Isle of Man Purchase Act 1765 (5 Geo.
 3. c.
 26), also known as the Act of Revestment, purchased the feudal rights of the Dukes of Atholl as Lords of Man over the Isle of Man, and revested them into the British Crown.

 The Assurance of the Isle of Man Act 1609 (7 Jas.
 1. c.
 4) conferred the feudal rights over the island upon the Duchess of Atholl's ancestor William Stanley, 6th Earl of Derby and his heirs, meaning that a further act of Parliament was required to terminate those rights.

 The act gave effect to an earlier contract between Charlotte, Duchess of Atholl, and the government of the Kingdom of Great Britain, represented by HM Treasury, to sell the Atholls' feudal rights over the Island to the Crown for a sum of £70,000.
 The authority to conclude a contract for the purchase was given under sections 25 and 26 of the Customs, etc., Revenues Act 1725 (12 Geo.
 1. c.
 28), which was passed in 1726.

 The act came into force upon the granting of royal assent on 10 May 1765.
 The payment to the Duchess of Atholl was to be made no later than 1 June 1765.

 The act did not go as far as had been proposed: for a period there had been plans to merge the Isle of Man into the English county of Cumberland.
 This had met with fierce resistance from the inhabitants, led by the then Speaker of the House of Keys, Sir George Moore.

-The whole act was finally repealed by section 1(1) of, and part xiv of schedule 1 to, the Statute Law (Repeals) Act 1976 as it was spent.
+The whole act was repealed by section 1(1) of, and part XIV of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.